MicrosoftDocs/visualstudio-docs/docs/javascript/npm-package-management.md

 When you save the file, Visual Studio adds the package under the **Dependencies / npm** node in Solution Explorer.
 If you don't see the node, right-click **package.json** and choose **Restore Packages**.

 >[!NOTE]
-> In some scenarios, Solution Explorer may not show the correct status for installed npm packages due to a known issue described [here](https://github.com/aspnet/Tooling/issues/479).
-For example, the package may appear as not installed when it is installed.
-In most cases, you can update Solution Explorer by deleting *package.json*, restarting Visual Studio, and re-adding the *package.json* file as described earlier in this article.
+> In some scenarios, Solution Explorer may not show the correct status for installed npm packages.
+For more information, see [Troubleshooting](#troubleshooting-npm-packages).

 ### <a name="npmInstallPackage"></a>Install packages using package.json (ASP.NET Core)